-Type of Finding: Compliance (Other Matters)
+Type of Finding: Significant deficiency

-Criteria: It is management's responsibility to provide for the preparation of the statements, footnotes, and schedules, and the responsibility of the auditor to determine the fairness of presentation of those statements and schedules.
+Criteria: It is management's responsibility to provide for the preparation of the statements, footnotes, and schedules, and the responsibility of the auditor to determine the fairness of presentation of those statements and schedules which includes the preparation of SEFA

-Conditions/Context: Conway Company CPAs, P.C. was requested to prepare the audited financial statements.
+Conditions/Context: Conway Company CPAs, P.C. was requested to prepare the audited financial statements and the SEFA.

-Cause: The Center did not have in house staff that possessed the knowledge to timely submit the data collection form and report package.
+Cause: The Center did not have staff possessing knowledge necessary to prepare financial statements and the SEFA to be audited.